Florida Court Records

 The Florida State prison system oversees offenders' correction and rehabilitation through incarceration, probation, supervision, education programs, and re-entry programs.
 The Department of Corrections (FDC) manages and operates state correctional facilities.
 There are 143 facilities in Florida, including road prisons, re-entry centers, forestry camps, annexes, private facilities, and work release centers.

-The FDC only manages state prisons.
-County jails are operated and maintained by county Sheriff's Departments, and where available, the county's department of corrections.
+The FDC typically manages state prisons.
+County jails are operated and maintained by county Sheriff's Departments and, where available, the county department of corrections.

-In Florida, persons who are accused of a crime and awaiting trial are held in jails.
-They are also the incarceration facility for misdemeanor offenders - persons sentenced to no more than one year of imprisonment.
-Jails in each Florida county are operated and maintained by the county Sheriff's Department.
-In some cases, the department of corrections in the county where the jail is located operates it.
+In Florida, jails hold persons accused of a crime and awaiting trial.
+They are also the incarceration facility for misdemeanor offenders—persons sentenced to no more than one year of imprisonment.
+Jails in each Florida county are generally operated and maintained by the county Sheriff's Department.
+In some cases, the jail is operated by the county’s Department of Corrections.

 Prisons hold persons convicted of felony crimes and other offenses punishable by imprisonment for more than one year.
 Offenders convicted of violating state laws are incarcerated in state prisons.
 In contrast, those convicted of violating federal laws are incarcerated in federal prisons.
-In Florida, state prisons are regulated by the Department of Corrections(FDC).
-Federal prisons are regulated by the Bureau of Prisons (BOP).
+In Florida, state prisons are regulated by the Department of Corrections(FDC), while federal prisons are regulated by the Bureau of Prisons (BOP).

 Florida's prison system is the third-largest in the country.
 It employs 24,000 people, supervises up to 161,000 offenders, and incarcerates about 94,000 inmates.
 The Florida Department of Corrections (FDC) operates and manages a total of 143 facilities.
 The facilities are grouped into four regions, with the Tallahassee Central Office providing support and oversight to the regional facilities.
 There are:

-In Florida, interested persons can find inmate information with the FDC's Inmate Population Information Search tool.
-The search criteria are the inmate's name and the Department of Corrections (DC) number.
+Interested persons may find inmate information in Florida with the FDC's Inmate Population Information Search Tool.
+The search criteria required include inmate's name and the Department of Corrections (DOC) number.
 A DC number is the primary identification method for prison inmates.
-It is assigned to each inmate on arrival at a state prison, and it is six characters long.
+It is six characters long and assigned to each inmate upon arrival at a state prison.
 The characters can be numeric or alphanumeric.

 Are Incarceration Records Public in Florida?